Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Comment on grammatical and syntactical features of selected texts.

-- Demonstrate in practice an understanding of the methods of textual criticism.
+- Demonstrate in practice an advanced understanding of the methods of New Testament textual criticism.

 - Formulate historical, theological and exegetical questions.